-SUBJECT COURSE NAME GRADE GUIDELINES FOR 2022-2023 Spanish WCC Span 201- Intermediate Spanish 1 10, 11, 12 Students must pass the Spanish 3 course and receive teacher recommendation.
-Spanish Latino USA 11, 12 Students must meet at least two of the following requirements: Pass the Spanish 4 course with a 75 or above; Receive teacher recommendation; Read on grade level.
-Spanish AP Spanish Language 11, 12 Students must meet at least two of the following requirements: Pass the Spanish 5 course with an 85 or above; Receive teacher recommendation; Read on grade level.
-Spanish AP Spanish Literature 11, 12 Students must meet at least two of the following requirements: Pass the AP Spanish Language course with an 85 or above; Receive teacher recommendation; Read on grade level.
+SUBJECT COURSE NAME GRADE GUIDELINES FOR 2023-2024 Spanish WCC Span 201- Intermediate Spanish 1 10, 11, 12 Students must pass the Spanish 3 course and the OHM Boces exam and receive teacher recommendation.
+Spanish Latino USA 11, 12 Students must read on grade level based on Lexile scores and receive a World Language teacher recommendation.
+Spanish AP Spanish Language 11, 12 Students must meet at least two of the following requirements: Pass the WCC Intermediate Spanish 1 course, the Spanish 5H course or the Spanish Language Arts course with an 85 or above; Receive teacher recommendation; Read on grade level based on Lexile scores.
+Spanish AP Spanish Literature 11, 12 Students must meet at least two of the following requirements: Pass the Spanish 5H or the AP Spanish Language course with an 85 or above; Receive teacher recommendation; Read on grade level based on Lexile scores.